Rebuilding Culture – Leading Difficult Employees Toward Positive Engagement

 Important Notice:

 Mental Health Code is not a mental health treatment center.
-The tools, strategies, and resources we provide are for educational purposes and are not a substitute for professional mental health treatment.
+The tools, strategies, and resources we provide are for educational purposes only and are not a substitute for professional mental health care.

-If you or someone you know is in crisis, please reach out for immediate help by contacting the 988 Suicide & Crisis Lifeline.
-Trained counselors are available 24/7 to provide free and confidential support.
+If you or someone you know is in crisis, please call or text 988, the Suicide and Crisis Lifeline.
+Support is free, confidential, and available 24/7.

 Refund Policy: